QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting: Introduction

 \section{Introduction}

-Time series forecasting is of significant importance in research due to its wide range of applications not only within the field of telecommunications but across many different domains, such as forecasting sales data for seasonal items \cite{ENSAFI2022100058}, in the energy industry to predict electricity demand as well as to forecast prices and market trends \cite{9218967, WANG2022123024}, in finance, to predict stock prices, exchange rates, and other financial variables \cite{KUMBURE2022116659}, in healthcare, to predict disease outbreaks, hospital admissions, and patient outcomes \cite{AZADI2023113357, PICCIALLI20211} among many others.

-Research suggests several approaches proposed as potential solutions for time series forecasting.
-Traditional methods such as ARIMA \cite{Harvey1990} and SARIMA \cite{SARIMApaper} have been widely used for forecasting, but recent advancements in machine learning (ML) have led to the development of more powerful and flexible techniques such as deep learning (DL) \cite{lim2021time} and ensemble methods \cite{allende2017ensemble}.
-DL algorithms have gained prominence in time series forecasting, especially for long-horizon forecasting.
+Recent advancements in machine learning (ML) have led to the development of powerful and flexible time series forecasting techniques based on deep learning (DL)~\cite{lim2021time} and ensemble methods \cite{allende2017ensemble} especially for long-horizon forecasting.
 The landscape of DL-based forecasting methods includes transformers \cite{zhou2021informer}, recurrent neural networks (RNNs) \cite{HEWAMALAGE2021388} and various combinations of MLP (multi-layer perception) and convolutional neural network (CNN) \cite{borovykh2017conditional} structures.
-These models have shown significant improvements in forecasting accuracy over traditional statistical models by capturing complex temporal dependencies and nonlinear patterns in the data.
+These models have shown significant improvements in forecasting accuracy over traditional statistical models, such as as ARIMA~\cite{Harvey1990} and SARIMA~\cite{SARIMApaper}, by capturing complex temporal dependencies and nonlinear patterns in the data.
 Due to their prevalence in literature, the forecasting approaches that involve any form of neural network are categorized as ``neural forecasting methods."

-Despite the existence of numerous forecasting methods, ensuring both accuracy and computational efficiency remains a formidable challenge, particularly when dealing with anomalies or irregularities in time series data.
-The field continues to grapple with several unresolved issues such as predicting long-term trends, handling large-scale time series data, addressing missing values, and minimizing space and time complexity.
-The latter is especially important given that many time series forecasting methods involve computationally intensive algorithms, which may hinder their practical application.
-Moreover, several forecasting methods necessitate complex hyperparameter tuning, with grid search often employed to identify optimal parameters, albeit at a substantial computational expense.
+Despite the existence of numerous forecasting methods, ensuring both accuracy and computational efficiency remains a challenge, particularly when dealing with anomalies or irregularities in time series data.
+Many existing time series forecasting methods are computationally intensive hindering their practicality for large-scale application.
+Moreover, several forecasting methods necessitate complex hyperparameter tuning.
 For instance, even a slight deviation in any of the four parameters of SARIMA could lead to an increased forecasting error.